-MembershipEach year, we have between 600 to 800 members who live in Oak Lawn and surrounding cities.
+MembershipEach year, we have around 575 members who live in Oak Lawn and surrounding cities.
 Membership dues are:

 Membership entitles you to receive news updates from the Friends, an invitation to our Annual Dinner Meeting, a $5 discount on most trip tickets and access to special members-only events.
-If you live outside Oak Lawn and would like to receive the library's bimonthly newsletter, Check it out, add $3 to your membership fee to subscribe.
+If you live outside Oak Lawn and would like to receive the library's quarterly newsletter, Check It Out, add $3 to your membership fee to subscribe.

 Volunteer ServicesOur projects and activities benefit the library.
 Here are some ways: